YvonneYYu/calpy/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License, please refer to [LICENSE.txt](https://github.com/YvonneYYu/calpy/blob/master/LICENSE.txt) for more details.

 ## Acknowledgments